 The School also publishes Constructs, a twice-yearly news magazine that highlights activities and events at the School, including interviews with visiting faculty members, articles on issues relevant to what is being analyzed and discussed in the design studios, and previews and reviews of the School’s exhibitions and lectures.
 Constructs also covers important non-Yale events, exhibitions, and publications.
 Back issues may be searched online at http://architecture.yale.edu/constructs.

-Boston Transformations (2016), edited by Edward Mitchell, features the 2012–2014 work of the Post-Professional Design Studio taught by Fred Koetter, Ed Mitchell, and Aniket Shahane, which examined the impact of recent growth in greater Boston on three sites: Fort Point Channel, Central Square, and City Hall.
-The students looked at how the current development of Boston is transforming its seemingly staid identity of neighborhoods into a more metropolitan city.
+Common Wealth, edited by Edward Mitchell, features the 2012–2014 work of the Post-Professional Design Studio taught by Fred Koetter, Mitchell, and Aniket Shahane, which examined the impact of recent growth in greater Boston on three sites: Fort Point Channel, Central Square, and City Hall.
+With essays by Mitchell, Brian Healy, Kishore Varanasi, Tim Love, Shahane, and Ila Berman, the book focuses on issues of Boston’s urbanism, the architectural context of the city, and future growth.

-Yale Urban Design Workshop and Center for Urban Research
+Yale Urban Design Workshop and Center for Urban Design Research

 Alan Plattus, Director